omkhairate/Nomad/Benchmarks/README.md

 The path tracer can emit additional metrics and frame captures while running benchmarks.
 Configure the behavior with the following environment variables before launching the app:

-- `MPT_RUNS_PATH` (default: unset) – directory where run artifacts such as acceleration structure dumps and CSV metrics are written.
+- `METALAPT_BENCHMARK` (default: unset) – directory where run artifacts such as acceleration structure dumps and CSV metrics are written.
+The renderer also honours the legacy `MPT_RUNS_PATH` variable for backwards compatibility.
 - `MPT_MAX_FRAMES` (default: unset) – stop rendering after the specified number of frames when keyframes are present.
 - `MPT_CAPTURE_EXR` (default: `0`) – set to `1`, `true`, or `yes` to enable EXR frame capture from the renderer.
 Captured frames are written to the `Benchmarks/frames` directory next to benchmark logs.
 - `MPT_CAPTURE_INTERVAL` (default: `4`) – capture every _n_ frames when EXR capture is enabled.
 Values less than `1` are ignored and treated as `1`.